Nikodemmn1/LipenOptimization/README.md

 # LipenOptimization
  This is the code for the LipenOptimisation" Project.
 It is an extention of the LipenProject  <a href="https://github.com/theATM/LipenProject"> (avaiable here)</a>.

- Main goa is to optimize the model using prining and quantisation.
+ Main goal is to optimize the model using prining and quantisation.

 ## Trening